DiegoV03/Proposal_Generator/README.md

 # Proposal Generator
 Uses an AI model to generate Business Proposals at the user's request

+Ensure that you have both Python and Node.js installed on your device

 #How to run the program